 The Licensing Process to Operate a Car Dealership in Texas

-If your dream is to own and operate your own car dealership, one of the crucial first steps is obtaining the required Texas DMV occupational licenses.
+If your dream is to run your own car dealership, one of the first steps is obtaining the required Texas DMV occupational licenses.
 The state has strict regulations in place for motor vehicle sales, so working with experienced legal and compliance advisors is highly recommended when pursuing your goal of getting set up to sell cars.
-A Texas lawyer can help you with the legal side of things.
+A San Antonio, Texas small business attorney can help you with the legal side of things.

 Meeting the Required Qualifications